thatsOven/opal-lang/README.md

 $call add(2, 4)
 ```
 ### `$nocompile`
 Tells the precompiler to directly transcribe code to the result until a `$restore` statement.
 In practice, it allows to use Python or Cython code inside opal.
+Code in `$nocompile`-`$restore` blocks should be put on a "null indentation", for example:
 ```
 if a != b {
 	if a < b {
 		$nocompile

 for i in range(a, b):
 	if i > 2:
 		print(i)

 		$restore
 	}
 }
 ```
+This is needed because opal will add to the base indentation an inferred indentation, that is based on the code logic.
+This allows to directly import Python or Cython source files with no syntax errors.
 ### `$args`
 Passes the compiler some default arguments.
 Supported arguments are:
 ```